 Now back to my question.
 I am not here representing AirMiles.
 It was not the actual question I wanted to ask here in this vlog.
 Yet, it is whenever I am at work.
 The thought of travelling and rewarding oneself with worldly riches should not be the primary goal for any Christian.
 Once a person is baptized, a change must occur for the heart.
 This soul cannot remain unrepentant.
 This world does not allow it.
 Pandemic or not; the way the world is suffering, you have no other routes to go but to God.
 The question here is, do you want eternal life with God or away from God?
 This answer should be clear.
 When you do, pray to God with humbleness and a relinquished heart.

 God is still in control, as He was when the flood came during the time of Noah.
 But now, He is reminding us of Christ’s return.
 Washing hands and wearing masks are not only for averting viruses.
 They are the reminders of the sanctification of His people.
 When Moses returned from Mount Sinai, he called out to the Israelites: “Whoever is for the Lord, come to me.”
 (Exodus 32:26) God is forever faithful to His word: It is His promise no matter what goes on in your world.
-He will set up this new heaven and new earth once this old world of sin will die.
+He will set up this new heaven and earth once this old world of sin is destroyed forever.
 He will do this.
+This is His promise.
 My question to you is: Are you ready?